 “My dear friend Sergei Iosifovich [Parajanov]…as for me, I’m certain that you’ve come into this world to counterbalance mediocrity and swinishness…when I think of you [in prison] I don’t want to live…”

-“Vartanov…my brother-in-arts…you posses everthing an artist needs – mind, kindness, principles, freedom… Create…perhaps you’re the only friend who compels me to live…”
+“Vartanov…my brother-in-arts…you possess everthing an artist needs – mind, kindness, principles, freedom… Create…perhaps you’re the only friend who compels me to live…”

 “With the death of Parajanov, cinema lost one of its magicians.
 Parajanov’s fantasy will forever fascinate and bring joy to the people of the world…”